 The criteria for 'Early Career Researchers' we use are:

 We will do everything we can to protect your privacy and confidentiality in accordance with protocols explained in detail as part of our request for your informed consent.
-In appreciation for your time and insights, you will receive $200 in three equal instalments in the form of Amazon gift cards after each interview is completed and a transcript approved by you.
+In appreciation for your time and insights you will receive $200, paid in three equal instalments of $66.67 in Amazon gift cards after each interview is completed and approved by you.

 If you are interested please contact Anthony Watkinson at CIBER-research.
 We will need to select for a balanced representation of ECRs so please attach a current CV or résumé.